What is Gaming Linux From Scratch?

 What can I do with my GLFS system?

-You will be able to use Steam, play popular games using Vulkan and OpenGL, use the proprietary NVIDIA driver if wanted, and run Windows software via Wine.
+You will be able to use Steam, play popular games using Vulkan and OpenGL, use the proprietary NVIDIA driver and CUDA if wanted, and run Windows software via Wine.
 For Windows software (through Steam and Wine), you will be able to convert the Direct3D instructions to Vulkan for optimal performance.

-Read Online
+Read the Book Online

 Thanks to